Royal Canadian Army Cadets: Highland Dress

 Highland dress is a special order of dress reserved exclusively for those cadets who are pipe band musicians at their corps.
 Pipe band musicians are issued a Glengarry headdress, a kilt woven with the army cadet tartan, two sporrans (one hair, one leather), hosetops, and white spats.
 Various accoutrements to the highland dress include a drum major's sash, a leopard skin worn on the front of the uniform like an apron, and a sgian-dubh.
 Only bass and tenor drummers are authorized to wear the leopard skin, and only Pipe Majors are authorized to carry the sgian-dubh.

 Field Training Uniform (FTU)

-For their day-to-day training dress (Field Training Uniform (FTU)), cadets are issued a rifle green/dark green/maroon (depending on the branch) beret and a cap badge of the branch fitted in, green elemental t-shirt, olive green tunic, olive green pants, and black multi-purpose boots.
+For their day-to-day training dress (Field Training Uniform (FTU), cadets are issued a rifle green/dark green/maroon (depending on the branch) beret and a cap badge of the branch fitted in, green elemental tee shirt, olive green tunic, olive green pants, and black multi-purpose boots (Canadian MKIII combat boots or Swat boots).
 The black web belt from the DEU is worn with the FTU pants.
 Cadets may also be issued an olive green name tape with their last name in dark green lettering, similar in style to those of the Canadian Armed Forces, which is sewn on the FTU tunic.